Welcome

 B

-PS: A few more words about me.
-I’m a mechanical product engineer by training, working for a large German engineering company in the field of electrification and automation of road transport for six years now.
-Before that, I worked more than a decade for an American corporation in roles ranging from maintenance engineering supporting various manufacturing locations, to supply chain process expert positions, as well as spending 2 years on a post-graduate leadership program in the supply chain and logistics areas.
+I’m an industrial product engineer by training, working for a large engineering company in the field of electrification and automation of road transport for many years now.
+Before that, I worked more than a decade for an American corporation in various roles, ranging from maintenance engineering to project management and process expert positions, as well as spending 2 years on a post-graduate leadership program in the supply chain and logistics areas.
 I’ve seen how investment and sourcing decisions are made in these great conglomerates, how our much cherished consumer products are produced and how they get to the end customer.
 I saw how ‘sausage’ is made.

-I’m located in Eastern Europe and an EU citizen.
-I’ve been several times to the US, but also to China, North Africa, Germany, the UK, Belarus, Russia and many other European countries, visiting suppliers and manufacturing locations in these places as well as for vacation.
-As a ‘hobby’, I’ve spent the last 4 years reading and researching articles, studies, books and scientific papers published on ecological economics, petroleum and mineral geology, physics, climate science and engineering topics ranging from ‘renewables’ to diesel engines and energy economics.
-Most recently (and greatly due to the war in my region), I’ve been reading and listening to more and more geopolitics related blogs and podcasts.
+I’m located in Eastern Europe and I’m an EU citizen.
+I’ve been several times to the US, but also to China, North Africa, the Middle East, Germany, the UK, Belarus, Russia and many other European countries – visiting suppliers and manufacturing locations in these places as well as for vacation.
+As a ‘hobby’, I’ve spent years reading and researching articles on ecological economics, petroleum and mineral geology, physics and climate science, as well as engineering topics ranging from ‘renewables’ to nuclear, or from electric grids to transportation.
+Recently, I’ve been reading and listening to more and more geopolitics related blogs and podcasts.

-I chose to stay anonymous because my thoughts and ideas—as you will soon learn reading this blog— go face first and straight up against the dogma’s of our western societies ; the company where I work included.
-It was exactly this unbearable inner tension between how I perceive reality and how my society tells me to think about it is what got me started as a writer.
-If I were full in favor of nuclear power or building an electrified utopia I would not need a pseudonym.
-I would post under my LinkedIn account and get famous with it.
-However, despite being fully aware of the fact this whole civilization is unsustainable, I still have to earn a living.
-I have wife and two kids.
-I have to feed them, pay the cost of housing and tuition.
-I don’t own land, nor the skills to make use of it, although I do what I can in my small garden and around the house.
+I chose to stay anonymous because my thoughts and ideas—as you will soon learn reading this blog— go face first and straight up against the dogma’s of our western societies; the companies where I work included.
+It was exactly this unbearable inner tension (between how I perceive reality and how my society tells me to think about it) is what got me started as a writer.
+If I were full in favor of nuclear power or building an electrified utopia, I would not needed a pseudonym.
+I could post under my LinkedIn account and get famous with it.
+As the late psychiatrist Thomas Stephen Szasz told once: “Insanity is the only sane reaction to an insane society.”

 Hi, Sorcerer!